magento/knowledge-base/src/troubleshooting/general/exported-products-.csv-file-does-not-appear.md

 >![info]
 >
->If you cannot find the `.magento.env.yaml` file for your environment, and you think it was deleted, you need to create a new `.magento.env.yaml` .
+>If you cannot find the `.magento.env.yaml` file for your environment, and you think it was deleted, you need to create a new `.magento.env.yaml`.
 It might be empty initially, you can add info there as required.
-Reference the following Magento DevDocs articles: [Build and deploy](https://devdocs.magento.com/cloud/project/magento-env-yaml.html) , [Environment variables](https://devdocs.magento.com/cloud/env/variables-intro.html)
+Reference the following articles: [Build and deploy](https://devdocs.magento.com/cloud/project/magento-env-yaml.html) and [Environment variables](https://devdocs.magento.com/cloud/env/variables-intro.html) in our developer documentation.

 >![info]
 >
->On Magento Commerce Pro projects, the [auto-crons feature](https://devdocs.magento.com/guides/v2.3/cloud/configure/setup-cron-jobs.html#verify-cron-configuration-on-pro-projects) must be enabled on your Magento Commerce Cloud project before you can add custom cron jobs to Staging and Production environments using `.magento.app.yaml` .
-If this feature is not enabled, [create a support ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket) , to have the job added for you.
+>On Adobe Commerce on cloud infrastructure Pro projects, the [auto-crons feature](https://devdocs.magento.com/guides/v2.3/cloud/configure/setup-cron-jobs.html#verify-cron-configuration-on-pro-projects) must be enabled on your Adobe Commerce on cloud infrastructure before you can add custom cron jobs to Staging and Production environments using `.magento.app.yaml`.
+If this feature is not enabled, [create a support ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket), to have the job added for you.